input-output-hk/haskell.nix/docs/motivation.md

 and hermetic builds, caching... `haskell.nix` allows us to be very precise about the GHC compiler to use which only `Stack` allows to some extent.

+In addition, `haskell.nix` has better support for cross-compilation (e.g. compiling Haskell code on Linux that will be run on Windows).
+It does this by carefully distinguishing the GHC compiler for the build platform (used to compile `Cabal`'s `Setup.hs` files for Linux in our example) and the GHC compiler for the host platform (GHC cross-compiler targeting Windows in our example).

-By design `haskell.nix` reuses the same configuration files as usual Haskell tools.
-It can convert the following files into `nix` expressions:
+By design `haskell.nix` reuses configuration files from other tools and convert them into `nix` expressions:
 - `.cabal` files
 - `Stack`'s `stack.yaml`
 - `cabal-install`'s `cabal.project`...

-As such, `haskell.nix` doesn't require more work from you if your projects already build with `Stack` or `cabal-install`.
+As such it doesn't require more work from you if your projects already build with `Stack` or `cabal-install`.

 `haskell.nix` can also be used to provide developer environments including common Haskell tools: GHC, cabal-install, HLS (Haskell Language Server), hlint,